-With a thousand tongues of fire, the flaming ship was driven onto the rocks.
-As through the bone white waves she swam, until she saw him slip beneath the wild breath of seafoam.
-Timber creaked and the mast snapped.
-Smashing like a felled tree into the water.
-The mermaid dived out of the way, avoiding the rigging as she swam on towards him.
-On and on, with all her strength, she pulled him through the lashing waves.
-Grappling for a piece of timber she hauled his limp body over it, and pushed on towards the shore.
+With a thousand tongues of fire, the flaming ship was driven onto the rocks, as through the bone-white waves she swam, until she saw the ship slip beneath the wild breath of seafoam.
+Timbers creaked and the mast snapped, smashing like a felled tree into the water.
+The mermaid dived out of the way, avoiding the rigging, as she swam on towards the man that she had seen.
+On and on, with all her strength, she went, and pulled him through the lashing waves.
+Grappling for a piece of timber, she hauled his limp body over it, and pushed on towards the shore.

-A gull swooped low, calling out into the darkness like a bell of mourning, as it flew on towards the coastline.
+A gull swooped low, calling out into the darkness, like a mourning bell, , as it flew on towards the coastline.
 Her bones aching, her tail sore, still she pressed on, until the waves flung them down on the soft sand.

-The cove was a lonely, desolate one, bounded by dunes, a forest, and a ruined temple all overrun with ivy.
-The mermaid placed her hand tentatively on the man's shoulder, and nervously she tried again, but still he lay there, his eyes closed, and his hair wet about his face.
+The cove was a lonely, desolate one, bounded by dunes, a forest, and a ruined temple, all overrun with ivy.
+The mermaid placed her hand tentatively on the man”s shoulder and, nervously, she tried to rouse him, but still he lay there, his eyes closed, and his hair wet about his face.

-The storm had fled into the west, and alone on the shore, she picked up a shell.
-From its swirling iridescent curves, she heard the song of the sea, as with her own clear voice, she began to sing over him.
-Weaving threads of life and comfort around him.
-A tear escaped from his eye, and as her fingertips brushed it from his cheek, his chest began to rise and fall, until he half opened his eyes, and they gazed at each other as if in a dream.
+The storm had fled into the west and, alone on the shore, she picked up a shell.
+From its swirling iridescent curves, she heard the song of the sea as, with her own clear voice, she began to sing over him, weaving threads of life and comfort around him.
+A tear escaped from his eye and, as her fingertips brushed it from his cheek, his chest began to rise and fall, until he half opened his eyes, and they gazed at each other, as if in a dream.

-Voices cried out in the distance, and fearfully the mermaid slithered back into the sea.
-Retreating into the frothing waves as a group of women make their way down to attend to the man, his eyes still staring out to sea.
+Voices cried out in the distance and, fearfully, the mermaid slithered back into the sea, retreating into the frothing waves, as a group of women made their way down to attend to the man, his eyes still staring out to sea.

-The mermaid lingered no longer, as with a swish of her tail she was gone.
-Through the seagrass meadows and on to her father’s hall.
-Carved out of the living rock, with coral archways, pillars of amber and pearl, and encircled by a garden, she swam towards a room on the eastern side.
+The mermaid lingered no longer as, with a swish of her tail, she was gone.
+Through the seagrass meadows and on to her father”s hall, she went.
+This was arved out of the living rock, with coral archways, pillars of amber and pearl, and encircled by a garden.
+She swam towards a room on the eastern side.

 “Dear grandmother.”
-She called to a silver-haired mermaid through the window.
+She called, to a silver-haired mermaid, through the window.

-“How was your first glimpse dear one?”
+“How was your first glimpse, dear one?”
 She asked, swimming over to her.

 “I…” she paused, “...do humans live forever?”
-Her grandmother gave her a knowing look as she swam through the window.
+Her grandmother gave her a knowing look, as she swam through the window.

 “No, my dear.”